kevtainer/denyip/readme.md

 ### Static

-In the example below insecure fowardedHeaders are enabled in order to allow the IP address to be available from proxied requests.
+In the example below `fowardedHeaders.insecure` is enabled in order to allow the IP address to be available from proxied requests.
 In a production environment, you may want to consider using [`forwardedHeaders.trustedIPs`](https://docs.traefik.io/routing/entrypoints/#forwarded-headers)

 ```yaml
 experimental: